 The Bureau will begin a special recognition program (REWARD Honor Roll) for employers whose return-to-work programs meet certain criteria.
 The benefits of this recognition include permission to use the Honor Roll logo in company publications, and complimentary registration for their RTW coordinator at the Bureau’s annual educational conference.

-- Display the BWC’s Posting Notice in a conspicuous location in English and Spanish if applicable.
+- Displayed the BWC’s Posting Notice in a conspicuous location in all appropriate languages.

 This information and the tools that follow in the Appendix are resources for employers to gain the rewards of returning employees to work and reducing their disabilities.
 The Bureau hopes employers will join it in improving Tennessee’s workers’ compensation system by focusing on injured worker recovery in all claims.
 For questions or more information about the REWARD Program, please contact: WC.Info@tn.gov.